 Named Entity Recognition

 Named Entity Recognition (NER) tags spans of text as people, organizations, locations, dates, and more.
-Use the ner task:
+We use the ner task:

 ner = pipeline(task='ner')